The Plan is required to produce a yearly statement to describe how governance requirements have been met in relation to:

 - Values shown are estimates and are not guaranteed.
 The illustration does not indicate the likely variance and volatility in the possible outcomes from each strategy/ fund.
 The numbers shown in the illustration are rounded to the nearest £100 for simplicity.

 - Projected pension pot values are shown in today’s terms, and do not need to be reduced further for the effect of future inflation.

-- The starting pot size used is £2,100.
-This is the approximate average (median) pot size for active members aged 25 years and younger in the MP03 and Auto-enrolment sections (as these members can be expected to have around 40 years to retirement)
+- The starting pot size used is £800.
+This is the approximate median pot size for active members aged 25 years and younger in the MP03 and AE sections (as these members can be expected to have around 40 years to retirement)

 - The projection is for 40 years, being the approximate duration that the youngest Plan member has until they reach the Plan’s Normal Pension Age.

-- Drawdown Lifecycle: 2.0% above inflation for the initial years, gradually reducing to a return of 0.5% above inflation at the ending point of the lifecycle.
+- Drawdown lifecycle*: 2.0% above inflation for the initial years, gradually reducing to a return of 0.4% above inflation at the ending point of the lifecycle.